-Then, there are those minority of cases, perhaps 5%+, of persons who are the victims of pseudo-Alien abductions.
-These abductions (MILABS) are staged by human rogue Military/Intelligence "Special Operations" personnel to extract information, test exotic technology, and create victims for anti-"alien" propaganda purposes.
-These MILABS may include drugging, narco-hypnotism, psychological and physical abuse, interrogations, threats, rape, or torture, and mental reprogramming in exotic unfamiliar settings, with bizarre pseudo-"Aliens" (costumed Special Forces) present.The federal Department of Health and Human Services has been collecting reports from these victims.
+Then, there are those minority of cases, perhaps 45%+, of persons who are the victims of pseudo-Alien abductions.
+These abductions (MILABS) are staged by human rogue Cabal mercenary operatives to extract information, test exotic technology, and create victims for anti-"alien" propaganda purposes.
+These MILABS may include drugging, narco-hypnotism, psychological and physical abuse, interrogations, threats, rape, or torture, and mental reprogramming in exotic unfamiliar settings with bizarre pseudo-"Aliens" (costumed Cabal mercenaries, or hallucinations brought on by hypnotic drugs the mercenaries administer).The federal Department of Health and Human Services under President Clinton had been collecting reports from these victims.

 Likewise, the Factitious-Disordered person's chaotic array of symptoms and stubborn clinging to "victim" status do differentiate them from the generally well-functioning experiencer, who genuinely wants to understand their experiences and come to feel resolved.